ChandanGhosh/goexamples/README.md

 # GoExercises
 Go Exercises

-Some easy, moderate and complex examples of Go.
+Some easy, moderate and complex examples.
 Covers from fundamental towards moderately complex examples using the very simple, easy to use yet so powerful <strong>Go programming language</strong>.